fairly-oddparents/find-the-dependencies/README.md

 * Nodes grouped by package, laid out without overlapping
 * Arrows for dependencies
 * Statistics on elements scanned

+Parsing is based on [JavaParser](https://javaparser.org/).
+A test program is included to demonstrate usage.

 ### Documentation
 Within the documentation directory, you will find a concise [report](docs/report.md) (in Italian) detailing all the design and implementation decisions made during the development process.
 In particular: